Transition Waste Optimization for Coded Elastic Computing: Appendix

 \begin{proof}[Proof of Theorem~\ref{thm:optimal}] Lemma~\ref{lem:opt} establishes an \emph{implicit} formula for the transition waste when transitioning from a cyclic \NT~$\SCN$ to a $\delta$-shifted cyclic \NPOT~$\SDCNPO$.
 It remains to determine an \emph{explicit} form of the transition waste and show that it is minimized at $\delta_{\sf{opt}} = \left\lfloor \frac{N+L-1}{2}\right\rfloor d$.
 To simplify the computation, we assume that $\delta$ is divisible by $d \define \frac{F}{N(N+1)}$.
 Even with this simplification, the computation is still very tedious with many cases depending on the relation between $N$ and $L$ and the exact interval $\delta$ lies in (four cases, each has seven intervals to consider - Figs.~\ref{fig:case12},~\ref{fig:case34}).

-Note that while the transition waste can be written as the sum of four component sums, depending on the interval that $\delta$ belongs to, only a few sums are non-empty.
+Note that while the transition waste can be written as the sum of four component sums, depending on the interval that $\delta$ belongs to, only a few sums are \textit{non-empty} (the lower limit doesn't exceed the upper limit).
 We must know which sums are non-empty in which intervals of $\delta$ to obtain a precise formula for the transition waste.
-We present below the computation of the transition waste in one interval of $\delta$ that contains $\delta_{\sf{opt}}$ and omit the rest due to lack of space.
+We provide below the explicit formulas of the transition wastes in all four cases and seven intervals, resulting in 28 sub-cases in total.
+For each sub-case, given the expression of the transition waste, we identify the $\delta^*$ (divisible by $d$) in that interval that minimizes the transition waste and show that this minimum transition waste is greater than or equal to the transition waste provided in Theorem~\ref{thm:shifted_joining}.